Do you need a lot of money to start investing?

 learning as you go

-building the correct habits before the size
+building the right habits before worrying about the size

 Why small beginnings still matter